ParallelMaths/parallel/pages/6-06-face-time.md

 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

-## 1. When Do Clock Hands Overlap?
+## 1. When do clock hands overlap?

 It's always a good time to think about clocks!
-Both Analogue and Digital clocks are fascinating in their own ways.
+Both analogue and digital clocks are fascinating in their own ways.

 Watch this video where mathematical treasure, Cliff Stoll, asks a question to get the cogs turning.